Understanding Subminimum Wage

 - Cease certificate renewal after the three-year period expires

-The DOL seeks public input on several aspects of the proposal.
-First, they want to know whether the three-year transition period should be shortened or extended.
-They also want feedback on whether to allow one-time extensions for certificate holders who can show a clear reason why they need more time.
+The DOL sought public input on several aspects of the proposal.
+First, they wanted to know whether the three-year transition period should be shortened or extended.
+They also wanted feedback on whether to allow one-time extensions for certificate holders who can show a clear reason why they need more time.

 - Expanded state and federal employment opportunities